Quentin Grimes NBA Playoffs Player Props: Knicks vs. Cavaliers

 Quentin Grimes Insights vs. the Cavaliers

-- This season, Quentin Grimes has made 4.0 shots from the floor per game, which adds up to 8.2% of his team's total makes.
+- This season, Quentin Grimes has made 4.0 field goals per game, which accounts for 8.2% of his team's total makes.

-- He's put up 5.7 threes per game, or 13.9% of his team's shots from beyond the arc this season.

 - Grimes' Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Cavaliers are the league's slowest with 98.7 possessions per contest.

-- On defense, the Cavaliers have allowed 106.9 points per game, which is the best in the NBA.
+- On defense, the Cavaliers have conceded 106.9 points per game, which is the best in the NBA.

-- The Cavaliers give up 41.2 rebounds per contest, ranking second in the league.
+- The Cavaliers concede 41.2 rebounds per game, ranking second in the league.

-- In terms of assists, the Cavaliers have allowed 23 per game, best in the league.
+- In terms of assists, the Cavaliers are No. 1 in the league, allowing 23 per game.

-- Conceding 11.3 made 3-pointers per contest, the Cavaliers are the second-ranked squad in the league.
+- The Cavaliers concede 11.3 made 3-pointers per game, second-ranked in the league.

 Quentin Grimes vs. the Cavaliers